-- xviii.
-If a child/young person requires regular prescribed or non-prescribed medication at school, parents are asked to provide consent giving the pupil or staff permission to administer medication on a regular/daily basis, if required. - xix.
-All parents of children/young people with a medical condition who may require medication in an emergency are asked to provide consent on the Individual Healthcare Plan for staff to administer medication. - xx.
-If a child/young person requires regular/daily help in administering their medication then the school outlines the school's agreement to administer this medication on the Individual Healthcare Plan.
+- xvii.
+If a child/young person requires regular prescribed medication at school, parents are asked to provide consent giving the pupil or staff permission to administer medication on a regular/daily basis, if required.
+The consent form is attached at the end of this policy.
+The medication must be clearly labelled with the child's name, dosage details etc. on a medical label.
+This medication is kept in the school office and the medication book (also in the school office) must be completed by the member of staff who supervises medication administration. - xviii.
+All parents of children/young people with a medical condition who may require medication in an emergency are asked to provide consent on the Individual Healthcare Plan for staff to administer medication. - xix.
+If a child/young person requires regular/daily help in administering their medication, then the school outlines the school's agreement to administer this medication on the Individual Healthcare Plan.
 The school and parents keep a copy of this agreement.